telerik/kendo-ui-core/docs/controls/charts/how-to/linear-gradient-bars.md

 * [How to Sort Categories in Grouped Charts]({% slug howto_sortcategorisinagroupedchart_charts %})
 * [How to Use Fixed Bar Size]({% slug howto_usefixedbarsize_charts %})
 * [How to Use Hyperlinks in Axes Labels]({% slug howto_usehyperlinks_inaxislabels_charts %})

+For more runnable examples on Kendo UI Charts, browse the [how-to section of articles]({% slug howto_createdynamicplotbands_charts %}).